Kofge1/AutoClicker/README.md

 <img width="1099" height="634" alt="image" src="https://github.com/user-attachments/assets/4df56db5-5a00-4de8-8fad-e1312fd5bb8a" />

-Kofge-Clicker is a free and open-source Windows auto clicker designed for precision, flexibility and ease of use.
+Kofge-Clicker is a free and open-source Windows auto clicker built for precision, flexibility and ease of use.

-It includes advanced click patterns, humanized clicking, profile management, customizable hotkeys and window targeting while remaining lightweight and fully portable.
+It combines humanized clicking, multiple click patterns, advanced hotkeys, profile management and window targeting in a lightweight portable application.

 ## Gallery